 Academic policies for undergraduates

-Students majoring in biomedical, chemical and life science, computer, electrical or mechanical engineering must attain a minimum grade of C in all major courses taken.
+Students majoring in biomedical, chemical and life science, computer, electrical, or mechanical engineering must attain a minimum grade of C in all major courses taken.
 If a student receives a grade below C in any major course, that course must be retaken until the student receives a minimum grade of C. Department chairs may also identify other vital courses (i.e., math, physics) within the major for which a minimum grade of C must be achieved.

-School policy of reasonable progress
+College policy of reasonable progress

-Minimum major grade point average: Upon completion of 36 or more credit hours at VCU, any student whose major GPA falls below 2.0 will be placed on in-school academic probation and will have an advising hold placed on his/her account.
+Minimum major grade point average: Upon completion of 36 or more credit hours at VCU, any student whose major GPA falls below 2.0 will be placed on in-college academic probation and will have an advising hold placed on his/her account.
 The student must meet with the student advising office and their faculty adviser to determine the courses to be taken the next semester.
 From that point forward, the student must maintain a semester minimum major GPA of 2.0.
 Upon failing to meet that standard, the student will be dismissed from the program.

 Course failures and withdrawals: A student may attempt to complete each required major course a maximum of three times.
 When a student does not earn a minimum grade of C on the second attempt to complete the same major course (this will include instances in which the student withdraws from a class), the student will be notified and a hold will be placed on his/her account, prohibiting him/her from registering for classes.
 The student must meet with the student advising office and his/her faculty adviser to determine the courses to be taken the next semester.

-If a student earns any combination of three D, F or W grades in a single required major course (including a grade excluded from the GPA calculation), then the student will be immediately dismissed from the program.
+If a student earns any combination of three D or F grades in a single required major course (including a grade excluded from the GPA calculation), then the student will be immediately dismissed from the program.
 A student may appeal one grade within seven business days after grades are posted.
 This appeal will be considered by a department committee, and a decision will be rendered before the last day of add/drop of the subsequent semester.
 In the case of exceptional circumstances, the committee may grant the student a fourth attempt to complete the course with a minimum grade of C. If the student does not earn a minimum grade of C on the fourth attempt, he or she will be immediately dismissed from the program.

-All departments in the School of Engineering follow the above general policy of reasonable progress, unless they choose to replace them with more restrictive rules.
+All departments in the College of Engineering follow the above general policy of reasonable progress, unless they choose to replace them with more restrictive rules.
 These rules would be described in the “Special requirements” section of the individual curriculum outline.

 Because of the rotating nature of higher level technical electives in the computer science program and the student’s planned graduation date, computer science students may not be able to take advantage of the repeat course option offered by the university.
 Students should be aware of this rotating schedule and plan accordingly.